Observability

 -

-If metrics are disabled, the endpoint returns a small JSON 503 response.
+If metrics are disabled, the endpoint returns a JSON 503 response (authentication is still required).

 Prometheus scrape job exampleΒΆ